-Some of the projects that will help achieve our goal
+Some of the projects helping achieve our goal

-Water saving programs – we continue to run a range of water efficiency programs, many co-funded with the Australian Government Water for the Future program
+We continue to run a range of water saving programs, many co-funded with the Australian Government Water for the Future program.

-Waterwise partnerships – providing community education on sustainable water use with our partner organisations.
+Providing community education on sustainable water use through our Waterwise partnerships.

 Endorsement of waterwise plumbers, garden centres, garden irrigators and more through our Waterwise advice and services search.

-Working with business – we assist business and industry to conduct water assessments to identify opportunities to save water.
+We're working with business and industry to conduct water assessments to identify opportunities to save water.

 Encouraging and recognising improved water use management in local government through our Waterwise Councils Program.

-Water pressure management – pressure management is one of our strategies to reduce water loss and save over 10 billion litres of water a year across WA.
+Water pressure management is one of our strategies to reduce water loss and save over 10 billion litres of water a year across WA.